chetanbg1/cbgwork1/README.md

 Catch - when exception occurs block catches the exception and work accordingly to handle it or to throw it as required Finally - this block get executed always regardless of exception occurence , hence clean up is done.
-	  the finally block executes even if a retrun statement is used in the try catch block ensuring cleanup reuns. try-catch-finally can affect performance slightly due to overhead of managing exceptions but is generally minimal unless exception arre thrown frerquently.
+	  the finally block executes even if a retrun statement is used in the try catch block ensuring cleanup runs. try-catch-finally can affect performance slightly due to overhead of managing exceptions but is generally minimal unless exception are thrown frerquently.

-we can handle multiple exceptions by seperating them with a pipe( | ) Throwable  --> Exception -->checked exception / compile time   --> eg - sql exception , classnnotfound
+we can handle multiple exceptions by seperating them with a pipe( | )

+Throwable  --> Exception -->checked exception / compile time   --> eg - sql exception , classnotfound
 			 --> unchecked exception / runtime exception --> eg - nullpointer, number format , indexoutofbound
     	   --> Error --> stack overflow
 			 out of memory